 The Company has a supply agreement with a natural gas company for the supply of natural gas to its sand processing plants in Arkansas.
-The supply agreement stipulates that the Company will be charged for a minimum usage at market rates each billing period, even if the Company does not consume the minimum usage (See also Note 16).
+The supply agreement stipulates that the Company will be charged for a minimum usage at market rates each billing period, even if the Company does not consume the minimum usage.